oneyanshi/starcraft-bot-zergtastic/README.md

 ## Build Orders
-Our build order can also be in this [Google Doc](https://docs.google.com/document/d/1e05FzKy5A5DllCp2OfijMiIUobjpTRM2mPlKQ5jJYNk/edit).
+Our build order can also be found in this [Google Doc](https://docs.google.com/document/d/1e05FzKy5A5DllCp2OfijMiIUobjpTRM2mPlKQ5jJYNk/edit).

 Generally speaking, the build order we follow in the beginning is what is known as a *5 Pool*.